BlomsD/MPCNC-TFT35-V2.0/README.md

 * If it isn't updating your firmware there is a decent chance your bootloader is wrong (mine was).
 You'll need the <a href="https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/TFT35_V2%20Bootloader%20fix">bootloader</a> and slink utility.
 See this <a href="https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/issues/24#issuecomment-550535410">post for more information</a>.

 Changelog:
+* 6JUN2020 - V1.1.3 - Fixed a bug where compiles firmware wasn't updated to V1.1.2.
+Also added a line in Home.c to allow you to program a Z touch plate offset interanlly.
+This also allows you to have the router lift further off the plate after homing.
+Check it out on line 32 (uncomment line 32 to enable and comment (//) line 31).
+The enable you will have to build the firmware in VSCode.
+See the main Marlin page for directions.
 * 26JAN2020 - V1.1.2 - Enabled M0/M1 command when printing from the SD card on the TFT screen.
 * 11JAN2020 - V1.1.1 - Disabled auto bed leveling in configuration.h since it was giving a "M420 S1 unknown command" at startup
 * 10DEC2019 - V1.1 - Updated to BigTreeTech Firmware V2.0.25 and added a button to the main screen to disable the Z stepper motor as well.
 Updated the printing screen to try and switch the stop to a back button upon completion.